 4.8 Credit Support .

-(a) If at any time Buyer hasno Credit Rating or an Unacceptable Credit Rating, then within five (5) days after the occurrence of such circumstance and as long as such circumstance shall exist, Buyer shall obtain an irrevocable letter of credit, effective for a period of one year and automatically renewable at the end of each one-year period until the end of the term of this Agreement, issued by an Acceptable Credit Issuer, and having terms and conditions acceptable to Seller, in an amount equal to the total of the payments due from Buyer for Capacity Charges for the next one calendar year (the "LOC Amount") as estimated by Seller.
+(a) If at any time Buyer has an Unacceptable Credit Rating, then within five (5) days after the occurrence of such circumstance and as long as such circumstance shall exist, Buyer shall obtain an irrevocable letter of credit, effective for a period of one year and automatically renewable at the end of each one-year period until the end of the term of this Agreement, issued by an Acceptable Credit Issuer, and having terms and conditions acceptable to Seller, in an amount equal to the total of the payments due from Buyer for Capacity Charges for the next one calendar year (the "LOC Amount") as estimated by Seller.
 The letter of credit may be drawn upon if Buyer fails to pay any invoice delivered by Seller or any other amount owed to Seller hereunder, by the fifth (5th) Business Day following the date on which such invoice or other amount was due and payable.
 The letter of credit is provided as credit support for Buyer's obligations to Seller hereunder.
 In the event the letter of credit is drawn to satisfy any of Buyer's payment obligations, Buyer shall promptly, but in no event more than five Business days following the date that the letter of credit is drawn, restore the letter of credit to an amount equal to the LOC Amount.

 (b) The Buyer's failure to renew the letter of credit at least thirty (30) days prior to its expiration date or failure to restore the letter of credit within five (5) Business Days following the date that the letter of credit is drawn to satisfy any of Buyer's obligations, shall be an Event of Default with Buyer as the Defaulting Party and Seller may draw all amounts then available under the letter of credit.
 The Seller's drawing of the letter of credit shall not limit any other recovery Seller may be entitled to under this Agreement or under Applicable Law.